kushidesign/kushi/README.md

 Both the names and values can be customized via supplying a map in the `:media` entry in your `kushi.edn` config file.
 See [Configuration Options](#configuration-options).

 Below is an example of a scale that is desktop-first and uses different names.<br>
-Note that in the case of desktop-first(`max-width`), the order is reversed(relative to mobile-first / `min-width`).
+Note that in the case of desktop-first(`max-width`), the order is reversed (relative to mobile-first / `min-width`).
 ```Clojure
 {:desktop {:max-width :1280px}
  :tablet {:max-width :1024px}
  :mobile {:max-width :768px}
  :small {:max-width :640px}}
 ```
-Any media-query modifier that you use needs to correspond to a key in the breakpoint map.
+Any media-query modifier that you use must correspond to a key in the breakpoint map.

 When "stacking" other modifiers (such as psuedo-classes) in front of props, the media queries must always come first.